 The DFSBL contribution from families is spent on major refurbishment and capital works in existing schools including classroom replacement, toilet facilities, specialist rooms and playground areas.
 In new schools, the DFSBL provides all capital works including an administration block, general purpose learning areas, chapel, specialist rooms, toilet facilities and non-teaching spaces including playgrounds and oval spaces.

-The DFSBL in 2019 will be $990 per family.
+The DFSBL is $990 per family.
 The contribution is reviewed, recommended and approved in the same fashion as the Tuition Fees and Discounts as mentioned earlier.

 Diocesan Pastoral Contribution